--- Anemia occurs when there are insufficient red blood cells, or they don't function properly.
-The American Society of Hematology says warning signs include: Feeling weak or dizzy.
+Anemia occurs when there are insufficient red blood cells, or they don't function properly.
+The American Society of

+  Hematology says warning signs include: Feeling weak or dizzy.
 Having colder hands and feet.
-Having pale skin or a yellow tint.
+Having pale skin or a yellow

+  tint.
 Feeling short of breath.
 Having an irregular or fast heartbeat.
 Hearing a whooshing sound or pounding in the ears.

   Having frequent chest pain or headache.
 Read more

-Related support groups: Anemia, Iron Deficiency Anemia, Anemia - Sickle Cell, Folic Acid Deficiency, Pernicious Anemia, Aplastic Anemia, B12 Nutritional Deficiency, Autoimmune Hemolytic Anemia, Anemia Associated with Iron Deficiency, Hemolytic Anemia, Anemia, Megaloblastic, Anemia - Posthemorrhagic, Erythroblastopenia, Schilling Test, Anemia Associated with Vitamin B12 Deficiency, Anemia Associated with Chronic Disease, Anemia of Unspecified Nutritional Deficiency, Anemia - Chemotherapy Induced, Anemia - Drug Induced, Anemia, folate-deficiency, Anemia Prior to Surgery, Anemia Associated with Prematurity, G-6-PD Deficiency
+  Related support groups: Anemia, Iron Deficiency Anemia, Anemia - Sickle Cell, Folic Acid Deficiency, Aplastic Anemia,

+  Pernicious Anemia, B12 Nutritional Deficiency, Autoimmune Hemolytic Anemia, Hemolytic Anemia, Anemia Associated with

+  Iron Deficiency, Anemia, Megaloblastic, Erythroblastopenia, Schilling Test, Anemia Associated with Vitamin B12

+  Deficiency, Anemia Associated with Chronic Disease, Anemia - Posthemorrhagic, Anemia - Chemotherapy Induced, Anemia -

+  Drug Induced, Anemia, folate-deficiency, Anemia Prior to Surgery, Anemia Associated with Prematurity, G-6-PD Deficiency